Food Retail and Grocery

 With the added complexity of truly global supply chains, consumer demand for transparency in the checkout line and shareholders anxious to avoid a recall or withdrawal, a quality professional in a food retail or grocery business is required to have the ability to track and trace their suppliers’ product to the final destination.
 Traceability software like FoodLogiQ Connect enables products to be made visible across the supply chain, building the fundamental blocks within quality, risk management and other types of systems.

 As more food retailers move toward the “Grocerant,” this issue only becomes more prevalent.
 Grocerants offer restaurant-quality, fresh food offered within the convenience of a grocery store setting.
-Retail grocery chains are raising the bar on their foodservice offerings and by doing so are attracting the coveted millenial market, according to recently published research by The NPD Group – A Generational Study: The Evolution of Eating.
+Retail grocery chains are raising the bar on their foodservice offerings and by doing so are attracting the coveted millenial market.

 In-store dining and take-out of prepared foods from retail grocers has grown nearly 30 percent since 2008, and accounted for 2.4 billion in foodservice visits and $10 billion of consumer spending in 2015.
 Over 40 percent of the U.S. population purchases prepared foods from grocery stores, and as this number grows, the need for traceability is higher than ever.